 Assessment by exam: written exam with all the subjects taught in the curricular unit (classified from 0 to 20 values).

 - Gama, S. e Pedrosa, A. (2004).
 Introdução Computacional à Probabilidade e Estatística.
 Porto - Portugal: Porto Editora

 - Cabral, J. e Guimarães, R. (2007).
 Estatística.
 Lisboa - Portugal: McGraw-Hill

 - Grilo, L. (2013).
 Probabilidades e Estatística.
 Conceitos Teórico-Práticos.
 Instituto Politécnico de Tomar, Portugal: Instituto Politécnico de Tomar

 Method of interaction

-The teaching methodology of this curricular unit consists of theoretical classes with oral exposition, aided with notes and theoretical-practical classes, where several exercises that are in the exercise book are solved.
+The teaching methodology of this curricular unit consists of theoretical classes with oral exposition, assisted with notes and theoretical-practical classes, laboratory and tutorial practices, where several application exercises are solved.

 Software used in class

-The Excel spreadsheet and the IBM SPSS statistical package are occasionally used to solve some exercises.
+Occasionally, Excel and the SPSS statistical package can be used to solve some exercises.